yanganto/relayer-game/README.md

 ### Conclusion of proposal mode
 Base on optimistic condition, there is always a good relayer submitting a correct proposal on each round.
-So the proposal mode, provide a `many-to-many` game, it provided a system let honest guys take over each other.
+So the proposal mode, provide a `many-to-many` game, it provided a system let honest guys extend from each other.
 Besides, one confirm block can slash more than one evil proposals provide a better game for honest relayer.
 In this model, the working affair and bond entry barrier share to all the relayers.
 Under optimistic condition, the honest relayers are the majority, so the working affair and bond entry barrier is relatively smaller than the evil relayers.

 ### Proposal mode
-In the `relayer-take-over` mode, the take over only happened on challengers, but not the initial relayer.
+In the `relayer-extend` mode, the extend happened on challengers, but not the initial relayer.
 In proposal mode, each submit from relayer is a proposal, anyone can against or take-over each other.

 Consider the Case 1 of `relayer-take-over` mode.